yankostadinov/core/tutorials/guides/angular/angular.md

     }
 ```

-**Note!** We are wrapping the `next` invocation in `NgZone.run`, because our custom even is executed outsize the Angular Zone and therefore will not trigger change detection unless explicitly ran inside the zone.
+**Note!** We are wrapping the `next` invocation in `NgZone.run`, because our custom event is executed outsize the Angular Zone and therefore will not trigger change detection unless explicitly ran inside the zone.

 Next we need to create a stream called `"LivePrices"`, inject the `DataService` and subscribe to new prices update and push to the stream.
 The result should look like this: